leaderlessness-research-club/leaderlessness.club/blog/books/starting-off-lilys-booklist/_post.md

 # Starting Off: Lily's Booklist

-Here are some books I have in my possession as of now, of which I hope will provide LRC in with newfound perspective their organizational research theory goal of creating an informed proposal for an Internet-based group decision-making process, which we will develop into an app.
-I also hope these books will become part of the LRC book club!
+I am summarizing knowledge from books I've read recently, while offering my own conclusion.
+I hope that not only will this booklist provide quality suggestions for the LRC's book club.
+I also hope that my book/overall summaries and book/overall conclusions will bring the LRC closer to its goal of bringing newfound organizational research theory perspective for leaderlessness, ultimately aiding LRC in creating an informed proposal for an Internet-based group decision-making process, to be developed into a web app.

 For each book I'll try to provide: